Well here is where it all began…

 Adam has gone on to enjoy challenges within his work and over the years has worked on restoration projects for English Heritage and the National Trust to mention a few.

-Adam became so well regarded within the industry that he was asked to join a team of professional skilled men on a trip to Romania to teach conservation and restoration.
+Adam became so well regarded within the timber craftsman industry that he was asked to join a team of skilled professionals on a trip to Romania to teach conservation and restoration.
 An inspirational trip that brings back many fond memories from the work that was achieved and the people that he met.

 Adam has now put down roots both for his work and his ever growing family in the name of Oak Heath where he plans to run courses for the public to come and learn some of these traditional wood-working skills.

-He has been joined once more by Keith Crane, Adam's original mentor from Acton Scott, who now holds an impressive forty two years in the wood-working industry.
+He has been joined once more by Keith Crane, Adam’s original mentor from Acton Scott and highly impressive timber craftsman who now holds an impressive forty two years in the wood-working industry.
 Keith along with Adam will have an active role within Oak Heath, providing his considerable knowledge to the business and the Timber Framing course attendees.